Undergraduate Catalog 2017-2018

 Mark D. White, Chairperson and Professor

 Professors: Peter Simpson, Mark White.
-Associate Professors: Robert Lovering, Barbara Montero.
-Assistant Professors: Stephen Morris.
+Associate Professors: Rob Lovering, Barbara Montero, Stephen Morris.
+Assistant Professors: Andrew Lambert.

 The department offers a Bachelor's degree, a minor in Philosophy, a minor in Ethics; and it offers a dual major jointly with the Department of Political Science and Global Affairs in Philosophy and Political Science.
 Courses meet the needs of students in a variety of programs in the liberal arts and sciences, and the department’s programs provide a solid background for a number of careers as well as for graduate or professional school.

 Marchi Hall 2N

 Richard Flanagan, Chairperson and Professor

-Professors: Deborah Popper, Ming Xia.
-Associate Professors: Richard Flanagan, Jane Marcus Delgado, Peter Kabachnik, Michael Paris, Assistant Professors: Aaron Gilbreath, Cary Karacas, Roshen Hendrickson, Anat Niv-Solomon.
+Professors: Richard Flanagan, Ming Xia.
+Associate Professors: Roshen Hendrickson, Peter Kabachnik, Cary Karacas, Jane Marcus Delgado, Michael Paris, Assistant Professors: Anat Niv-Solomon and H. Ege Ozen.
 Lecturer: James Falkin.

 The department offers a Bachelor’s degree in Political Science and Geography.
 A dual major is offered jointly with the Department of Philosophy in Philosophy and Political Science.
 Minors are offered in Geography, Legal Studies, Political Science, and Public Administration.
 Associate Professor Jane Marcus Delgado is the director of the Bachelor's degree in International Studies.
 Courses meet the needs of students in a variety of programs in the liberal arts and sciences, and the department’s programs provide a solid background for a number of careers as well as for graduate or professional school.
 Associate Professor Michael Paris is the advisor to students planning to apply to law school.

 Kathleen (Katie) Cumiskey, Chairperson and Associate Professor

-Professors: Patricia Brooks, Benjamin Kest, John Lawrence, Edward Meehan, Nan Sussman, Bertram Ploog .
-Associate Professors: Comfort Asanbe, Sarah Berger, Florette Cohen, Kathleen (Katie) Cumiskey, Darryl Hill, Dan McCloskey, Irina Sekerina.
-Assistant Professors: Russ Clay, Kristen Gillespie-Lynch, Sandra Hunt, Lana Karasik, Lauren Rogers-Sirin, Jennifer Wagner.
-Lecturer: Peter Costa Valkiria Duran-Narucki, Frances Melendez.
+Professors: Patricia Brooks, Benjamin Kest, John Lawrence, Edward Meehan, Nan Sussman, Bertram Ploog, Irina Sekerina.
+Associate Professors: Comfort Asanbe, Sarah Berger, Florette Cohen, Kathleen (Katie) Cumiskey, Darryl Hill, Dan McCloskey.
+Assistant Professors: Collette Chapman-Hilliard, Russ Clay, Ellen-ge Denton, Kristen Gillespie-Lynch, Sandra Hunt, Lana Karasik, Timothy Ricker, Lauren Rogers-Sirin, Jennifer Wagner, and Leora Yetnikoff.
+Lecturer: Peter Costa, Valkiria Duran-Narucki, Frances Melendez.
 Senior College Laboratory Technician: Joanne Camhi.
 Higher Education Assistant: Victoria Baker.